 Alison Findlay is Professor of Renaissance Drama and Director of the Shakespeare Programme in the Department of English and Creative Writing.
 She specialises in sixteenth and seventeenth century drama and early modern women's writing.

 At Undergraduate level she supervises final year dissertations and teaches on the Part II Shakespeare, Women Writers, and Renaissance and Restoration courses.
-She lectures on the Part I Introduction to English Literature course and the Part II course Theory and Practice of Criticism.
+She lectures on the Part I Introduction to English Literature course.

 As Director of The Shakespeare Programme Alison co-ordinated research into the Hesketh Collection of rare books.
 She is a General Editor of the Revels Plays (Manchester University Press) and welcomes proposals for new scholarly editions, from established scholars or recently-completed doctoral students.

 She co-directs Early Quakerism in the North West with Dr Hilary Hinds and Professor Meg Twycross, focussing on the figure of George Fox and the emergence of Quakerism in the so-called "1652 country".
 Drawing on the Quaker Collection in the Library, Friends House, and other sources in the Society of Friends, the Quaker Project investigates the way in which early Quakers negotiated and colonised a series of distinctive spatial networks: the landscape, alehouses, marketplaces, mountain-tops, 'steeplehouses', safe houses, and prisons.
 A dedicated website will interlink newly-edited versions of key texts with biographical details, images, and interactive maps, using GIS.